longdang193/ml-zoomcamp-works/week-9/aws-docs/troubleshooting.md

 ## Purpose

-Quick reference for resolving common AWS credential issues when using boto3 in Jupyter notebooks.
+Quick reference for resolving common AWS credential and permission issues when using boto3 in Jupyter notebooks.

 ## Target Audience

 Developers using AWS CLI with `aws login` or `aws configure` and boto3 in Jupyter notebooks.

 ---